proxy-wasm/proxy-wasm-cpp-sdk/README.md

 ## Compiling with Bazel

-It is recommended to use Bazelisk installed as bazel:
+It is recommended to use Bazelisk installed as Bazel:

 On Linux, run the following commands: